dockhippie/mariadb/README.md

-Some useful manage commands are: commands  List all available sub commands create    Create a database grant     Grant database access remove    Create a database revoke    Revoke database access
+Some useful manage commands are: commands  List all available sub commands create    Create a database and user grant     Grant database access remove    Drop a database and user revoke    Revoke database access
 ```